 google sheets

 Jump to

 Referencing another sheet in Google Sheets is a fundamental skill for efficiently managing data across multiple sheets.
-By using simple formulas, you can easily pull in and manipulate data from different sheets within the same spreadsheet.
+By using specific formulas, you can pull in and manipulate data from different sheets within the same spreadsheet.

+google sheets